vznjs/reactivity/README.md

 ## `createValue`

-Reactive values are used as signals for computations (e.g., reactions and memos).
+Reactive values are used as atoms for computations (e.g., reactions and memos).
 They work synchronously, which means their updates are available immediately, and in the "background" they inform computations about a change.

 ```js
 import { createValue } from "@vzn/reactivity";